jorses/tfg/README.md

-# Trabajo de Fin de Grado
+# Bachelor's Thesis
-## Doble Grado en Ingeniería Informática y Matemáticas, Universidad Complutense de Madrid
+## Double Major in Mathematics and Computer Science, Complutense University of Madrid

 In this repo you will find the coding work done to implement the basis of a CBR based report system for my final degree thesis.